 Fun fact(s): Red spinach gets its name from its vibrant red/pink/purple stems and leaves, which make it visually striking and appealing in culinary preparations.

-Uses: Feel free to use red spinach as a substitute for regular spinach in recipes.
+Uses: Use as a substitute for regular spinach in recipes.
 You can enjoy them raw in salads, added to stir-fries, sautéed as a side dish, or used in soups, stews, and curries.

 In Indonesia where I’m originally from, this red spinach variety is widely sold in regular supermarkets.
 It is often used as a natural food dye too to make stuff like pink noodles.
 We often cook them into soups (called sayur bening), or stir-fried.

-P.S. if you’re a fan of Indonesian cuisine or would like to try one, check out this Vegan Rendang recipe (slowly braised curry-like dish cooked in spices and coconut milk), or this Sticky Tempeh recipe which is a healthy rendition of the Indonesian kering tempeh!
-And don’t worry, I always have step-by-step recipes with pictures (some with videos) so you can cook the dish confidently!
+P.S.
+If you’re a fan of Indonesian cuisine or would like to try one, check out this Vegan Rendang recipe (slowly braised curry-like dish cooked in spices and coconut milk), or this Sticky Tempeh recipe which is a healthy rendition of the Indonesian kering tempeh!

 25. Rainbow Carrots🥕